Why O'Keeffe Never Left New Mexico — And the Morning Santa Fe Makes You Understand

 The Georgia O'Keeffe Museum is small.
 One block from the Plaza, on Johnson Street. $20.
 You can see the entire collection in ninety minutes if you're efficient.

-I stood in front of Red Hills with Pedernal for a long time.
-I'd seen it reproduced in textbooks, on postcards, on dorm room walls.
-But standing in front of the actual canvas, in a city where you could drive forty-five minutes and see the actual Pedernal through an actual window, something clicked.
+Stand in front of Red Hills with Pedernal for a long time.
+You've seen it reproduced in textbooks, on postcards, on dorm room walls.
+But in front of the actual canvas — in a city where you could drive forty-five minutes and see the actual Pedernal through an actual window — something clicks.

 O'Keeffe didn't paint abstractions of New Mexico.
 She painted it exactly as it is.
-The colors — that specific red of the hills north of Abiquiu, that slate blue of the Pedernal mesa — those are real colors that exist in the real landscape.
-I'd assumed she was exaggerating.
-She wasn't.
+The colors — that specific red of the hills north of Abiquiu, that slate blue of the Pedernal mesa — are real colors that exist in the real landscape.
+They look exaggerated until you realize they aren't.

 This is why she never left.
-When the desert gives you colors that look like paintings, why would you go back to New York?
+When the desert hands you colors that look like paintings, why go back to New York?

 Into the Caves

-Two days later, I drove forty-five minutes northwest to Bandelier National Monument.
-The road passed through the Jemez Mountains, ponderosa pines closing in on both sides before opening out onto a volcanic plateau.
+Drive forty-five minutes northwest to Bandelier National Monument.
+The road passes through the Jemez Mountains, ponderosa pines closing in on both sides before opening out onto a volcanic plateau.

 Bandelier protects the cliff dwellings of Ancestral Puebloans — people who lived in caves carved into the volcanic tuff canyon walls 800 years ago.
 The Main Loop Trail is easy, paved, 1.9 kilometers.
-But the caves themselves are accessed by wooden ladders, and climbing into a room where families lived in the 1200s is a kind of time travel that museum exhibits can't replicate.
+But the caves themselves are reached by wooden ladders, and climbing into a room where families lived in the 1200s is a kind of time travel no museum exhibit can replicate.

-I climbed the ladders to the Alcove House, 140 feet up the cliff face.
-My hands were shaking.
-At the top, a ceremonial kiva.
-The view down the canyon: enormous.
-The silence: complete.
+Climb the ladders to the Alcove House, 140 feet up the cliff face.
+Your hands may shake on the way.
+At the top: a ceremonial kiva.
+The view down the canyon is enormous, the silence complete.
+Sit there twenty minutes and think about nothing at all.

 Eating Christmas